The Summer of Japanese Puppets, Part 1

 Both the MySQL database and the PHP site it powers have been slated for retirement this summer, so my task has been to create a modern, sustainable, and static replacement.
 This replacement needs to handle each of the ten main data object types and their associations—connecting authors to the plays they’d written, connecting those plays to their respective performances (via productions), connecting performers to those performances, and so on in a semi-hierarchical and sprawling fashion.
 It also needs to approximate the advanced search capabilities of the current site, add new navigational entry points and paths, and accommodate the sometimes enormous number of images associated with a given play or other type of object.

 Sounds a bit tedious but simple enough.
-Yet the project necessitated tackling several difficult (or at least new) questions, namely:
+Yet the project necessitated tackling several difficult questions, namely:

 How can the data be modeled and converted into static, browser-friendly formats?

 How should the site relate to that data? (i.e. should all the pages be pre-built from the data, or should the browser do the relational heavy-lifting?)

 How will search be implemented without the use of a database (or any communication with the server)?